 WWF remains supportive of the work of the WCPFC and subsidiary bodies in pursuing the implementation of a Harvest Strategy (HS) approach as agreed under CMM 2014-06 and Supplementary Information on Workplan (workplan) for the adoption of Harvest Strategies.
-Consistent with previous WWF position statements and recommendations, WWF continues to encourage WCPFC20 to advance the development and adoption of explicit Limit and Target Reference Points (LRP/TRP), Harvest Control Rules (HCRs) or Management Procedures (MPs), and HSs for all stocks under WCPFC authority.
+Consistent with previous WWF position statements and recommendations, WWF continues to encourage WCPFC21 to advance the development and adoption of explicit Limit and Target Reference Points (LRP/TRP), Harvest Control Rules (HCRs) or Management Procedures (MPs), and HSs for all stocks under WCPFC authority.
+WWF also supports conducting further research of YFT and SKJ stock structure in the archipelagic waters of Regions 5 and 2 to better understand connectivity and stock dynamics across the WCPO, which will better inform the implications of certain HS elements, noting that approximately 40% of YFT, including a high proportion of juveniles, are caught across this region.

-WWF requests that WCPFC20 observe the importance of and strong support for these important management measures, specifically the adoption of TRPs and HCRs/MPs for the key target species.
+WWF requests that WCPFC21 observe the importance of and strong support for these important management measures, specifically the adoption of TRPs and HCRs/MPs for the key target species.
 We again note the advocacy from prominent industry participants with Marine Stewardship Council (MSC) certification as well as the independent support from many important markets.

 Consistent with WWF's ongoing call to develop HSs for all species, WWF would like to draw attention to the need to develop and adopt an LRP for blue sharks (BSH).
-The best available science suggests that there is sufficient and robust evidence to support establishing an LRP that could put BSH on the path to an appropriate HS.xiii
+The best available science suggests that there is sufficient and robust evidence to support establishing an LRP that could put BSH on the path to an appropriate HS.

-Therefore, WWF encourages WCPFC20 to support continued momentum on implementation of HS elements, and, where necessary, take steps to recover timelines under the workplan.
+Therefore, WWF encourages WCPFC21 to support continued momentum on implementation of HS elements, and, where necessary, take steps to recover timelines under the workplan.